An employee logging into a VPN on their laptop, serving as an example of using a VPN for government work

 Online crime is one of the fastest-growing security threats in the United States.
 There was a 141% increase in the number of records exposed by data breaches between 2019 and 2020, with expectations that this number will only go up in the years to come.
 This means that now more than ever, it’s important to use every tool available to protect your privacy.

-Check out our infographic or keep reading for reasons why you should be using a VPN for government work.Despite the rise in data breaches, only 5% of Americans use VPNs to protect their online information.
-By comparison, India and Indonesia are reported to have the highest VPN usage with 38% of their population using a VPN.
-The number of VPN users across the world has gone up every year and is projected to continue growing.
+Despite the rise in data breaches, only 39% of Americans use VPNs to protect their online information.
+By comparison, the countries with the highest VPN download rates in 2023 were Singapore (19%), UAE (17%), and Qatar (15%) .
+The number of VPN users across the world has gone up recently and is projected to continue growing.

 It’s especially important to note that 2020 saw 42% of the United States labor force working from home.
 This, combined with the continued rise in cybercrime, means that agencies and contractors alike should consider using a VPN for government work.